django/channels_redis/README.rst

 ``hosts``
 ~~~~~~~~~

-The server(s) to connect to, as either URIs or dicts conforming to `redis Connection <https://redis-py.readthedocs.io/en/v4.3.3/connections.html#redis.connection.Connection>`_.
+The server(s) to connect to as redis URIs.
 Defaults to ``redis://localhost:6379``.
 Pass multiple hosts to enable sharding,
 but note that changing the host list will lose some sharded data.